Lothian: Governance

 By 1305, the area of Lothian had been divided into three shires (the area controlled by a sheriff), called the shires of Edinburgh (or Edinburghshire), Haddington (or Haddingtonshire), and Linlithgow (or Linlithgowshire).
 Each of these three counties had an informal alternative name referencing their position within the former province of Lothian: Edinburghshire was also known as Midlothian, Haddingtonshire as East Lothian, and Linlithgowshire as West Lothian.
 The city of Edinburgh was made a county of itself in 1482, making it administratively independent from the surrounding county of Edinburghshire.

-The three Lothian counties were all legally renamed during the twentieth century, with Haddingtonshire becoming East Lothian in 1921, Linlithgowshire becoming West Lothian in 1925, and Edinburghshire becoming Midlothian in 1947.
+The three Lothian counties were all legally renamed during the 20th century, with Haddingtonshire becoming East Lothian in 1921, Linlithgowshire becoming West Lothian in 1925, and Edinburghshire becoming Midlothian in 1947.

 In 1975 the old county councils and burgh corporations were abolished under the Local Government (Scotland) Act 1973, being replaced with regions and districts.
 Lothian Regional Council formally took over responsibility from the old county councils in May 1975.
 The Lothian region was split into four districts: East Lothian, Edinburgh, Midlothian, and West Lothian.
 Each district was broadly based on the areas of the pre-1975 counties and city, but with some notable alterations.
 The Lothian Regional Council was responsible for education, social work, water, sewerage, and transport (including local buses within Edinburgh).
 The regional council was based at Lothian Chambers on King George IV Bridge in Edinburgh, which had been built in 1904 as the headquarters of the old Midlothian County Council.

 Lothian Regional Council was abolished in 1996 under the Local Government etc. (Scotland) Act 1994.
 The region's four districts took over all local government functions as unitary council areas.